 It’ll be some time before the Eleventh Circuit decides Burrows, but this is definitely a case to keep an eye on.
 If the court finds in favor of Ms. Burrows, the split that it will create among the circuits might be enough to get the arguments in Burrows in front of the Supreme Court.

-In the meantime, if you are a gay or lesbian employee and feel that you’ve been discriminated against, the employment discrimination attorneys at the Spitz law firm are actively pursuing claims based on sexual orientation and would like to hear from you.
+In the meantime, if you are a gay or lesbian employee and feel that you’ve been discriminated against, the employment discrimination attorneys at Spitz, The Employee’s Law Firm are actively pursuing claims based on sexual orientation and would like to hear from you.
 Even if you are not sure about your discrimination claim, you should call the right attorney as quickly as possible to schedule a free and confidential consultation at 866-797-6040.
-Your employment rights are constantly changing and the best way to find out if you can sue your boss, manager, supervisor or employer for discrimination, harassment, or wrongful termination is to call the Spitz law firm and talk to its attorneys, who are experienced and dedicated to protecting the rights of employees just like you.
+Your employment rights are constantly changing and the best way to find out if you can sue your boss, manager, supervisor or employer for discrimination, harassment, or wrongful termination is to call Spitz, The Employee’s Law Firm and talk to its attorneys, who are experienced and dedicated to protecting the rights of employees just like you.

 This employment law website is an advertisement.
 The materials available at the top of this page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “How do I …”, “What should I do …,” “My boss discriminated against me because …” or “I was fired for …”, it would be best for to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
 The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.